College

 Public health students come from a variety of fields and have included:

-- Not-so-recent college graduates with relevant work experience wishing to enhance their health-related career or make a career change
+• College graduates with more relevant work experience wishing to enhance their health-related career or make a career change

 Public Health Programs Now STEM Eligible